 - Up to 65% reduction in the risk of liver cirrhosis.
 The study found a correlation where people who drank most coffee, up to 4 cups a day, got the biggest boost in protection.

-- 50% reduction in the risk of breast cancer returning by up to 50%.
+- Up to 50% reduction in the risk of breast cancer recurrence.
 That is huge!

 - 24% reduction in risk of dying from cardiovascular disease for women who drink 1 to 3 cups a day.